 A: In order to settle your personal injury and auto accident cases you will have to deal with insurance companies.
 Their goal is to pay you as little as you will take.
 It is tough for someone who is not familiar with personal injury cases to know what a fair settlement amount is.
 An experienced Oregon personal injury attorney or Washington accident lawyer can help you to determine that amount and reach a fair settlement.
-The insurance company has an attorneys, you need one too.
+The insurance company has an attorney, you need one too.

 Q: How do I pay for attorney fees?

 A: Because I handle Oregon and Washington accident cases on a contingency fee, you will not owe me an attorney fee unless I win money for your case.
-SO THERE IS NO FEE, until I recover money for you.
+SO THERE IS NO FEE until I recover money for you.

 Q: If you file suit, will your attorney fee increase?

-A: No. Most personal injury lawyers in Oregon and Washington fees go up to 40% if suit is filed, and often 50% for a trial.
+A: No. Most personal injury lawyers in Oregon and Washington fees go up to 40% if a suit is filed, and often 50% for a trial.
 My clients do not pay more for filing suit.
 The attorney fee remains at one third.
 Only in the case of a trial or arbitration do my fees increase to 40%, with the additional 6.67% intended to compensate for the time and effort required to try your case.
-That happens in 5-10% of my cases.
-Make sure to ask any other lawyer whether they charge an increased fee after filing suit.
+This happens in 5-10% of my cases.
+Make sure to ask any other lawyer whether they charge an increased fee after filing a suit.

 Q: Are there fees for recovering my medical bills?

 A: No. While most attorneys compute the one third (33.3%) fee from the total amount of the settlement, I do not.
 I compute my fee on the amount left after the unpaid medical bills are paid.
 For example, If your case settled for $150,000, most attorneys would charge $50,000.
-Then if you had a $50,000 medical bill, you would get the $50,000 left over.
-With my fee structure, I would charge the one third fee after the medical bills were paid, resulting in an additional $16,666.67 in your pocket.
+Then if you had a $50,000 medical bill, you would get the $50,000 leftover.
+With my fee structure, I would charge the one-third fee after the medical bills were paid, resulting in an additional $16,666.67 in your pocket.
 Make sure to ask whether a potential attorney charges their fee on the gross amount, or the amount left after medical bills are paid.